marcinma/k8s-5days/day2/11_replica_set/task.md

 - one with label `component: rest`

 3. Create each replica set
-4. Remove rs that _matches db but not rest_ with `--cascade=orphan`
+4. Remove rs that _matches_ db but not _rest_ with `--cascade=orphan`
 5. check pods
-6. Sale RS that matches both to 0 - all pods will be removed
+6. Scale RS that matches both to 0 - all pods will be removed